Full-Time Research or Study Grants

 Foreign Language Proficiency

-German language proficiency is necessary to fulfill the Fulbright Program's bilateral mandate of promoting mutual understanding, for negotiating the challenges of everyday life, and is also required by universities for admission.
-As a rule, university courses are taught in German, although an increasing number of courses are offered in English.
+German language proficiency is necessary to fulfill the Fulbright Program's bilateral mandate of promoting mutual understanding, to negotiate the challenges of everyday life, and to fulfill university admission requirements.
+As a rule, university courses are taught in German, although an increasing number of courses are offered in English; thus, all applicants must submit "Form 7: Language Self-Evaluation" and "Form 8: A Foreign Language Evaluation by a qualified language instructor".
+Both forms are available on the Embark online application system.

 Fulbright Proposal Type